cpedraza79/Silva-Cras-PatNat/README.md

 Specific:

-### To integrate into the C&G (Conservation and Governance) Program decision-making proccess and the evaluation of impact indicators.
+### To integrate into the C&G (Conservation and Governance) Program decision-making proccess and key performance indicator  assessment.

 ### Estimate the deforestation's reduction along with the route for its technological adoption, as a tool to improve the proccesses of monitoring compliance for the conservation agreements signed under the Conservation and Governance Program.